Carlmundo/W2-Plus/README.md

 	- 2300-2400 (TCP and UDP)

 ## Features
-- Compatible with Windows 10
+- Compatible with Windows 10 and Wine
 - Applies the last patch (v1.05)
 - No CD required (CD version)
 - Borderless windowed mode (via [ReSolution](https://worms2d.info/ReSolution))
-- Fixed issues with the soundtrack (GOG version) and no longer requires the CD for music in-game (CD version)
+- Fixed issues with the soundtrack (GOG version) and no longer requires the CD for music (CD version)
-- Improved FLAC soundtrack quality (vs GOG version)
+- Improved FLAC soundtrack quality in-game and higher quality OGG music for frontend (vs GOG version)
 - Re-enables online multiplayer (GOG version)
 - Play online without extra configuration (via [FkNetcode](https://worms2d.info/FkNetcode))
 - Server list fixed
 - Automatically sets the graphics to their maximum level
 - Enhancements (via [Des patch](https://worms2d.info/Des_patch))
 	- Frontend
-		- Minimize or Exit from anywhere
+		- Minimize or exit from anywhere
 		- See your game password as you type it
 		- Terrain editor doesn't lose focus when you click "Generate"
 		- Demo won't autoplay when idle